Created by Philip Kerr (1956-)

 When we first meet him, in March Violets (1989), BERNARD GUNTHER is a former German soldier (he fought with the Wehrmacht on the Turkish Front in the first World War) and a ex-cop (an inspector for the Kriminalpolizei) working as a private eye in the pre-World War II years of Berlin, and specializing in missing persons.
-Due to the rise of National Socialism, business is coming along nicely, thank you, even if Bernie doesn't seem to be making many friends with the powers that be.
+Due to the rise of National Socialism, business is coming along nicely, thank you (where are all the Jews going?), even if Bernie doesn't seem to be making many friends with the powers that be.
 He's got a sharp tongue, you see, and worse, scruples.

 And there it stood for fifteen years.